The Vagus Nerve and Sleep Quality: Your Path to Deeper Rest

 Vagal Practices for Better Sleep

-• Left nostril breathing: Traditional yogic practice that activates parasympathetic pathways
+• Left nostril breathing: Traditional yogic practice that activates parasympathetic pathways.
+Breathe slowly in and out through the left nostril (covering the right) for 5 minutes.

-• Humming or chanting: Vibrations stimulate the auricular vagus branch
+• Humming or chanting: Vibrations stimulate the auricular vagus branch.
+Even a few minutes of low humming before bed produces measurable HRV elevation.

-• Cold face wash: Brief cold exposure triggers the dive reflex and vagal activation
+• Cold face wash: Brief cold exposure triggers the dive reflex and vagal activation; counterintuitively useful as a pre-bed reset.

-• Progressive muscle relaxation: Systematic body relaxation enhances vagal-mediated sleep onset
+• Progressive muscle relaxation: Systematic body relaxation enhances vagal-mediated sleep onset, particularly for people whose minds race at bedtime.

 When to Seek Help

 If chronic sleep issues persist despite vagal practices, consider underlying conditions like sleep apnea, which can both result from and worsen autonomic dysfunction.
-HRV monitoring during sleep can reveal patterns that guide treatment.
+Untreated sleep apnea is one of the fastest ways to destroy vagal tone — every breathing event triggers a sympathetic surge that fragments sleep architecture.
+HRV monitoring during sleep can reveal patterns that guide medical evaluation; striking nighttime drops often correlate with apneic events.

 Have a question?